Think you're allowed to hold a phone in your legs while driving? Not so, B.C. judge rules

 The Motor Vehicle Act has four definitions for "use," and one of them is "holding the device in a position in which it may be used."

-Chellappan also stressed that holding a cellphone in your legs isn't allowed when making a hands-free call, either.
+Chellappan noted that holding a cellphone in your legs isn't even allowed when making a hands-free call.
 The device must be securely fixed to the vehicle within easy reach, or worn securely on the driver's body.

 In Anderson's case, the judge found the cellphone was "being surreptitiously held" in a way that doesn't meet either test.